ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Anti VM execution (fake cpu instructions)

-# Where is the server MF?
+# Where is the server?

 For the meantime, I will not include the server binary meant for the hackers (the Attacker).
 I just need to polish some things to make memory analysis harder for tech-savvy.